groundlight/framegrab/README.md

 In addition to the configurations in the table above, you can set any Basler camera property by including `options.basler.<BASLER PROPERTY NAME>`.
 For example, it's common to set `options.basler.PixelFormat` to `RGB8`.

 ### Autodiscovery
 Autodiscovery automatically connects to all cameras that are plugged into your machine or discoverable on the network, including `generic_usb`, `realsense` and `basler` cameras.
 Default configurations will be loaded for each camera.
-Please note that RTSP streams cannot be discovered in this manner; RTSP URLs must be specified in the configurations.
+Please note that RTSP streams cannot be discovered in this manner; RTSP URLs must be specified in the configurations or can be discovered using a separate tool below.

 Autodiscovery is great for simple applications where you don't need to set any special options on your cameras.
 It's also a convenient method for finding the serial numbers of your cameras (if the serial number isn't printed on the camera).
 ```python